DataStax-Examples/aws-lambda-nodejs/SETUP-README.md

 # Prerequisites Setup
 ## Cassandra REST API with AWS Lambda in Node.js

-In this example we will manually set up a DataStax Distribution of Apache Cassandra instance in AWS EC2, the same could also be done with Apache Cassandra or DataStax Enterprise.
+In this example we will manually set up an Apache Cassandra instance in AWS EC2

 ### Launch an instance in AWS EC2